Extension of Dynamic Network Biomarker using the propensity score method: Simulation of causal effects on variance and correlation coefficient

 The error term $\varepsilon$ follows a normal distribution with mean zero and variance $\sigma^2$, where $\sigma$ depends on $Z_1$, $Z_2$, and $Z_3$, thereby introducing heteroscedasticity:

 Thus, the model represents a weighted regression framework that does not assume homoscedasticity.
-The two outcomes $Y_1$ and $Y_2$ were used to calculate the correlation coefficient within each group.
-While a strong correlation between them is expected, the absolute strength of this correlation is not essential to evaluating group differences.
+The two outcomes $Y_{[A]}$ and $Y_{[B]}$ were used to calculate the correlation coefficient within each group.

-To examine the impact of confounding adjustment, we compared the following four estimation approaches: \begin{enumerate} \item \textbf{Unadjusted}: No consideration of confounders in group comparisons (baseline scenario) \item \textbf{PSM1}: Matching based on a propensity score estimated using only $Z_1$ \item \textbf{PSM2}: Propensity score estimated using $Z_1$ and $Z_3$ \item \textbf{PSM3}: Propensity score estimated using all three confounders (ideal adjustment scenario) \end{enumerate} For variance comparison, we used the \texttt{var.test()} function in R. To test differences in Pearson correlation coefficients, we used the \texttt{cocor.indep.groups()} function from the \texttt{cocor} package, which implements Fisher's $z$-transformation method (Fisher, 1925; Diedenhofen and Musch, 2015), a standard approach in DNB studies. \\
+For each of scenario in the following sections, the sample size was set to $n = 100$, and the number of simulation replications was $S = 100000$.
+For variance comparison, we used the \texttt{var.test()} function in R. To test differences in Pearson correlation coefficients, we used the \texttt{cocor.indep.groups()} function from the \texttt{cocor} package, which implements Fisher's $z$-transformation method (Fisher, 1925; Diedenhofen and Musch, 2015), a standard approach in biomarker studies for early disease detection. \\

 \textbf{ 2.3.
 Evaluation of PS model performance}